jekyllgrim/ZScript_Basics/13_Arrays.md

 [`A_AttachLightDef`](https://zdoom.org/wiki/A_AttachLightDef) is a function that allows attaching light definitions as defined in GLDEFS or DOOMDEFS lump.
 As such, remember that the code above will only work if you have `lights.pk3` in your load order, because `gzdoom.pk3` itself doesn't define any dynamic lights.

+### Data access

+Note that static arrays are static—meaning, they're available everywhere in the code, at all times.
+You can use the name of the class they're defined in as a prefix in order to read their values.
+In the example above `RandomTallTorchWithALight.torchSprite` will be readable from everywhere.

+This is only true for static arrays.

 ## Dynamic arrays

 Dynamic arrays are arguably the most frequently used type of arrays.
 A dynamic array is an array that gets filled with data at runtime (i.e. during the game).
 You can dynamically add or remove its elements—hence it's "dynamic."
 In contrast to a static array, when a dynamic array is defined it's always empty and has to be filled with data at runtime.